-Serial numbers are unique identifiers for cloud disks and local disks in an operating system and can be used to identify and distinguish different disks.
-Serial numbers can also be used to determine disk IDs.
-This topic describes how to query the serial numbers of disks and determine the IDs of disks based on serial numbers in Linux and Windows operating systems.
+Serial numbers are the unique identifiers of block storage devices in an operating system, including cloud disks, local disks, and elastic ephemeral disks (EEDs), and can be used to identify and distinguish the block storage devices.
+You can use serial numbers of block storage devices to determine the IDs of the devices.
+This topic describes how to query the serial numbers of block storage devices and determine the IDs of block storage devices based on serial numbers in Linux and Windows operating systems.

 Limits